ymcui/Chinese-ELECTRA/README_EN.md

 ## Quick Load
-### Huggingface-Transformers (BETA)
+### Huggingface-Transformers

-**Note: ELECTRA support for Huggingface-Transoformers is still in its beta phase, and we suggest you check back when it is officially released.**

-With [Huggingface-Transformers](https://github.com/huggingface/transformers), the models in this repository could be easily accessed and loaded through the following codes.
+With [Huggingface-Transformers 2.8.0](https://github.com/huggingface/transformers), the models in this repository could be easily accessed and loaded through the following codes.
 ```python
 tokenizer = AutoTokenizer.from_pretrained(MODEL_NAME)
 model = AutoModel.from_pretrained(MODEL_NAME)